-- Comments at the very beginning of the file stating your name, course, assignment number and the date. - Other miscellaneous comments to make things clear.
+- Comments at the very beginning of the file stating your name, course, assignment number and the date. - Each function should have an appropriate docstring. - Other miscellaneous comments to make things clear.
 Don't go overboard, but do include comments where things are complicated or if you have a block of code that does something.
 For this assignment, you won't need much since the functions should all be pretty short.